WildMeOrg/houston/docs/development.md

 ## Where to start reading the code?

-The easiest way to start the application is by using PyInvoke command `app.run` implemented in `tasks/app/run.py`:
+The easiest way to start the application is by using PyInvoke command `codex.run` implemented in `tasks/app/run.py`:

 ```
-invoke app.run
+invoke codex.run
 ```

 The command creates an application by running